lestrrat-go/jwx/README.md

 As of this writing (Nov 2015), it's still lacking a few of the algorithms for JWE that are described in JWA (which I believe to be less frequently used), but in general you should be able to do pretty much everything allowed in the specifications.

+## Notes for users of pre-1.0.0 release

+The API has been reworked quite substantially between pre- and post 1.0.0 releases.
+Please check out the [Changes](./Changes) file (or the [diff](https://github.com/lestrrat-go/jwx/compare/v0.9.2...v1.0.0), if you are into that sort of thing)

 ## Synopsis

 ### JWT